Suryakumar-Selvakumar/Binary-Search-Trees/project-plan.md

     i) First, the buildTree() will infact sort the array to create a balanced BST.
 Then after you add large elements to the tree, it becomes unbalanced.
 You’re adding elements to the tree obj, you can’t pass that into build tree.
 So you need to use a traversal to get the sorted array and call build tree with that array to get a balanced BST which you re-assign back to the tree object.

-12. script.js – Driver Script – Just follow the instructions given on TOP and create the driver script.
+12. script.js – Driver Script – create it to run the entire thing.